sems-server/sems/doc/dsm/Readme.dsm.txt

 exceptions with type 'core').

-A system DSM receives the "startup" event on start of the server, or if it is created via runSystemDSM DI call.
+A system DSM receives the "startup" event on start of the server, or if it is created via createSystemDSM DI call.
 It gets a "reload" event if the system DSM is created by a live config reload.

 On server shutdown, a system DSM receives a "system" event with